 Patients who have significant jowling and sagging skin in the face along with a very heavy neck can look up to ten years younger with the traditional facelift procedure.
 Many patients who have lesser degrees of facial aging can get the results they desire with a mini facelift.

-Men and women who choose to enhance their appearance with possibly the best facelift Philadelphia has to offer often experience an incredible boost in confidence.
+Men and women who choose to enhance their appearance with a facelift in Philadelphia with Dr. Pontell often experience an incredible boost in confidence.
 They no longer have to hide their wrinkle-inducing facial expressions or use expensive creams to try to turn back the hands of time.
 Facelift surgery gives them a rejuvenated appearance they are proud to show off.

 What Does A Facelift Entail?